 If your car begins to slide and spin, keep your foot off the brake and always turn into the spin.
 In other words, always look and turn in the direction you want to go.
 If your rear wheels are sliding left then steer left.
 If your rear tires begin to slide right then steer to the right.
 Be careful not to over-correct as you are trying to recover control.
 If your wheels start sliding the other way then ease the steering wheel back the other way.
 You may have to steer left and right a few times to get back under full control.
 With spinning being one of the most dangerous situations to be in, make sure that you never use cruise control in the winter.
 It is too easy to lose the feel of the road when your foot is off the accelerator.

 The best tip we can give you to stay safe during the fall and winter driving months is to stay tuned to the weather reports and when bad weather is approaching, stay where you are.
 Even if you are excellent in driving in rain, snow and ice doesn’t mean everyone else is.
-Do your family and vehicle a favor and stay home and make alternative travel plans.
+Do your family members and vehicle a favor and stay home and make alternative travel plans.